xen2cute/BO2-Zombies-Custom-Perks/README.md

 - Electric Cherry - generates an electric shockwave upon reload
 - Ammo Regen - slowly regenerates ammunation
 - Assasin's Creed - gives melee attacks a one hit kill at any round
+- Nightfall - gives the DSR-50 a one shot kill at any round
 - Burn Heart - ignore lava damage
 - Downer's Delight - longer bleedout time and use last weapon held in last stand
 - Victorious Turtle - allows riot shield to block from all directions